-The Dual 1219 uses an idler-drive, quite different from most other turntables, which use belt or direct-drive for their platters.
-Idler-drives use a powerful motor to drive a rubber wheel, which drives the inside edge of the platter.
+The Dual 1219 uses an idler-drive unlike most other turntables, which use belt or direct-drive for their platters.
+Idler-drive decks have a powerful motor which drives a rubber wheel, which in turn drives the inside edge of the platter.

-Idler drives are unlike direct-drive or belt-drive decks, but similar in some ways to both.
-Some would suggest that they combine the best of both worlds, I’m not sure I agree with that but they certainly can play records very well when correctly set-up and well-maintained.
+Whilst idler-drive decks are unlike direct-drive or belt-drive machines, some would suggest that they combine the best of both worlds.
+I’m not sure I agree with this, but they certainly can play records very well when correctly set-up and well-maintained.

-The downside also relates to set up and maintenance – they typically need more than belt-drive machines and definitely more than direct-drives.
+Their downside also relates to set up and maintenance.
+Idler-drive decks typically need more regular maintenance than belt-drive machines and much more than direct-drive decks.

 Specifications, courtesy of Vinyl Engine